learn-co-curriculum/web-042417/Module-2/Intro_Rack.md

 ---

-##Opening: What is "Rack" - 5 minutes
+Opening: What is "Rack" - 5 minutes
+-
 Rack is the underlying technology behind nearly all of the web frameworks in the Ruby world.
 "Rack" is actually a few different things:

 - An architecture - Rack defines a very simple interface, and any code that conforms to this interface can be used in a Rack application.
 This makes it very easy to build small, focused, and reusable bits of code and then use Rack to compose these bits into a larger application.